Pylene

 Pylene (Πυλήνη) was a town of ancient Aetolia, between the Acheolous and the Evenus, mentioned in Homer's Catalogue of Ships in the Iliad, is placed by Pliny the Elder on the Corinthian Gulf.
-It would therefore seem to have existed in later times; although Strabo says that the Aetolians, having removed Pylene higher up, changed its name into Proschium.
+It would therefore seem to have existed in later times.
+Strabo says that the Aeolians who took Pylene afterwards removed higher up into the country and founded Proschium.

 Its site is tentatively located near the modern Magoula/Aitolikon.